 This course is intended for those who need to use mathematics in the solution of practical problems.
 Emphasis is on percentage formulas, commission, markup, discounts and inventory.
 Interest, taxes and financial statements also will be covered.

-Prerequisite: MTH081 or MTH001
+Theory 3 Credits Prerequisite: MTH001